kautilyak/Crypto-Live-Ticker/README.md

 # Breakdown

-<b> [TICKER] </b> can be any symbol with USDT or INR base.
+<b> [TICKER] </b> can be any symbol with USDT, BTC or INR base.
 For Example - BTCUSDT , XRPUSDT, BTCINR, EOSINR, TRXUSDT ...

 <b>[INTERVAL] </b>- It is optional.
 If set <i>(in ms) </i>updates the ticker in that interval.
 Default is 4000 , and is auto-set when nothing is mentioned.